 Cellars

-Repair category -
+Repair Category N/A

 Notes Not Applicable.

 Electricity

-Repair category 2
+Repair Category 2

-Notes The electrical installation is dated.
-Testing by a qualified NICEIC/SELECT registered electrician may suggest replacement or identify issues not readily visible.
+Notes The electrical installation appears to be of mixed age.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

-Repair category 1
+Repair Category 1

 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

-► Water, plumbing and bathroom fittings
+Water, Plumbing and Bathroom Fittings

-Repair category 1
+Repair Category 1

 Notes No significant defects evident.